DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 First copy the SDK files into your project.
 Find the GCConstants.h file located at GetChute/Classes/Core and enter your OAuth information.
 You can also adjust which service your users will use to sign in from this file.
 At this point your application will be ready to use the Chute SDK.
 Simply include GetChute.h in any classes that will be accessing the SDK.

 You can also find prebuilt customizable drop in components [here](https://github.com/chute/chute-ios-components).
-You can pick and choose which components you want to use and they are a simple way to get working with chute quickly and to see the SDK in action.
+You can pick and choose which components you want to use and it's a simple way to get working with chute quickly and see the SDK in action.

 Key Concepts
 ========